microsoft/filter-explorer/FilterExplorerWindows/README.md

 Filter Explorer for Windows 8.1 and Windows Phone 8.1
 =====================================================

-Filter Explorer is a Nokia example application which demonstrates some of the image editing capabilities and performance of the Nokia Imaging SDK by allowing the user to apply a number of filter layers to existing photos.
+Filter Explorer is a Lumia example application which demonstrates some of the image editing capabilities and performance of the Lumia Imaging SDK by allowing the user to apply a number of filter layers to existing photos.

 This example application is hosted in GitHub: